 The only lasting way of avoiding severe mould is to eliminate dampness.

 1 Leaking pipes, wastes or overflows.
 2 Rain seeping through the roof where a tile or slate is missing, spilling from a blocked gutter, penetrating around window frames, or leaking through a cracked pipe.
 3 Rising damp due to a defective da Is it condensation?
+Call in the Concord Contractor in case you want to get that leak fixed.

 Condensation is not the only cause of damp.
 It can also come from: